 Kristine Bunch, 18608 Primrose, began with "When is an okay time to speak up, when multifamily homes are built on single-family homes land contingencies, when buildings are built sideways between Meadow Street and Main Street."
 Ms. Bunch said that there is a contract that had a contingency and proceeded to read it.
 "This contract is contingent upon other additional terms and conditions on page one."
 Ms. Bunch said that we have all bought and sold homes before and sometimes you cannot buy another home until your current home sold and sometimes that is a contract contingency.
 She said that somethings do not happen if a contingency or if the contingency is not met.
 She said that the contingency in this contract says all homes in future subdivision will be single family residence and resell between \$400,000 and \$500,000 per house.
-Ms. Bunch said that was what was what was agreed upon and that is what was signed.
-She also said that she believed the original plan was only single-family homes.
+Ms. Bunch said that she believed the original plan was only single-family homes.
 She asked to please keep this single family which she believed is R-1.